Graham Relton

 I planned and delivered curriculum-linked workshops, guided tours and devised activities and events for school groups and Museum visitors.
 The role included the development and display of exhibitions, management of museum resources, care of collections, safety and security, maintenance, bookings and marketing.Whilst at the Colour Museum I successfully completed an NVQ Level 3 Cultural Heritage Operations qualification (2002).

-Graham Relton Education Details
+Graham Relton education

-Frequently Asked Questions about Graham Relton
+Frequently asked questions about Graham Relton

 What company does Graham Relton work for?

-Graham Relton works for Yorkshire And North East Film Archive
+Graham Relton works for Yorkshire and North East Film Archive.

-Graham Relton's current role is Co-Director | Head of Access, Yorkshire Film Archive.
+Graham Relton is listed as Co-Director | Head of Access, Yorkshire Film Archive at Yorkshire and North East Film Archive.

 What schools did Graham Relton attend?